Phone: +49 (0) 7531 88 3057

 - "Thomas Pynchon."
 The Literary Encyclopedia.
 18 Feb.
 2006.
 The Literary Dictionary Company. <http://www.litencyc.com/php/speople.php?rec=true&UID=3673>

-- Review of Postapocalyptic Fantasies in Antebellum American Literature, von John Hay.
+- Review of Postapocalyptic Fantasies in Antebellum American Literature, by John Hay.
 American Literary History Review Series XIX (2019).
 Web.

 - Review of Modernism, Fiction and Mathematics, by Nina Engelhardt.
 Anglistik: International Journal of English Studies, vol. 30, no. 1, 2019, pp. 186-88.
 Web.